Inventory Management

 When you track everything, you act on nothing.
 Inventory dashboards with 20 metrics are common.
 Ops managers who actually use those metrics to make weekly decisions are rare.

-Start here: If you cannot calculate these five KPIs from your current data, your first job is not to track more — it is to fix your data capture.
+Start here: If you cannot calculate these five KPIs from your current data, your first job is not to track more.
+It is to fix your data capture.
 You cannot manage what you cannot measure.

 The 5 Inventory KPIs That Actually Matter